infinum/JS-justTodoIt/README.md

 #### 3.1.3.
 Request password reset

-Similar to registration, password reset sends and email with password reset link that includes a token.
+Similar to registration, password reset sends an email with password reset link that includes a token.
 Again, no actual email is sent, you can get the link from the terminal log of the server.

 ![Request password reset](./.assets/app/request-password-reset.png)

 #### 3.1.4.
 Account activation

-Account activation and password reset pages are a bit different from other pages in that they do not have the same layout - there is no header component and the content of the page is centred in the middle of the screen.
+Account activation and password reset pages are a bit different from other pages - they do not have the same layout - there is no header component and the content of the page is centred in the middle of the screen.
 Think about how you can achieve this without having `*ngIf`s for hiding/showing elements or style adjustments.

 ![Account activation](./.assets/app/account-activation.png)